xmarva/xmarva.github.io/_posts/2023-02-07-python-code.md

     unittest.main()
 ```

-Each test case tests a single operation in the calculator module and uses the assertEqual method to verify that the result of the operation is as expected.
+Each test case tests a single operation in the calculator module and uses the `assertEqual` method to verify that the result of the operation is as expected.

 If any test fails, an error will be raised, and the test result will be reported as failed.

-For debugging, we can use the print statement to print the intermediate results or the values of variables in the code, or use a debugger such as `pdb` to step through the code and inspect the values of variables.
+For debugging we can use the `print` statement to print the intermediate results or the values of variables in the code, or use a debugger such as `pdb` to step through the code and inspect the values of variables.

 ```python
 import calculator